|Position:||Graduate Assistant Coach|

 |Alma Mater:||Oklahoma State|

-Colby Ellis is in his first season on the Nebraska football staff in 2018, serving as a graduate assistant.
-Ellis brings four years of full-time coaching experience to Lincoln.
+Colby Ellis is in his second season as a graduate assistant in 2019.
+Overall, Ellis owns five years of coaching experience.

-Ellis spent the 2017 season as an assistant coach at Missouri Southern, where he coached the wide receivers and was the special teams coordinator.
-In 2016, he was the special teams coordinator and wide receivers coach at Northeastern Oklahoma A&M, helping NEO lead the NJCAA ranks in field goals and rank second in kickoff returns and third in punt returns and field goal percentage.
+Ellis came to Nebraska after spending the 2017 season as an assistant coach at Missouri Southern, where he coached the wide receivers and was the special teams coordinator.
+In 2016, he was the special teams coordinator and wide receivers coach at Northeastern Oklahoma A&M, helping NEO lead the NJCAA ranks in field goals, rank second in kickoff returns and third in punt returns and field goal percentage.
 Ellis was a graduate assistant at the University of West Georgia in 2015, coaching the cornerbacks and assisting with the special teams.
 In his lone season at the school, the Wolves finished 12-2 and won a conference and regional title while advancing to the semifinals of the Division II playoffs.

 A native of Tonkawa, Okla., Ellis earned his start in the coaching profession at Northeastern Oklahoma A&M, coaching the special teams and linebackers while also serving as an assistant strength coach.
 Ellis was also a member of the strength and conditioning program at Oklahoma State in 2013.